Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Venom Red Dot Customer Reviews

-Now that we’ve gone through the specific problems of the Venom red dot, let’s look at the general reception of this red dot sight.
+Now that I’ve gone through the specific problems of the Venom red dot, let’s look at the general reception of this red dot sight.

-This Vortex sight has more than 4,500 global ratings on Amazon at the time of writing.
-Of these 4,500 ratings, 80% give it a 5-star rating, with a final rating of 4.6/5.
+This Vortex sight has more than 4000 global ratings on Amazon at the time of writing with roughly 80% giving it a 5-star rating.

 Some of the positive reviews on this red dot sight claim that: